felixheck/hapi-auth-keycloak/README.md

 If an error occurs, it gets thrown — so take care and implement a kind of catching.<br/>
 If the token is invalid, the `result` is `false`.
 Otherwise it is an object containing all relevant credentials.

+#### `route.options.plugins.kjwt`
+Plugin-specific options for routes:

+- `bearerOnly {boolean}` – Whether the if it should deny access immediately or redirect to the Keycloak login page.<br/>
+If `true`, it denies access immediately with a proper error object and further informations.<br/>
+Optional.
+Default: `true`.

 ## Example
 #### `routes.js`